aspose-total/Aspose.Total-Products/total/en/net/conversion/xml-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XML to SXC" h2="Export XML File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XML files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that can be used to create, manipulate, and convert documents in a variety of formats.

+The process of converting XML to SXC begins with Aspose.PDF for .NET.
+This component allows developers to export XML to XLSX, which is a Microsoft Excel spreadsheet format.
+Once the XML has been converted to XLSX, Aspose.Cells for .NET can be used to convert the XLSX to SXC.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to manipulate and convert spreadsheets in a variety of formats.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XML file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert XML to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that can be used to create, manipulate, and convert documents in a variety of formats.
+The process of converting XML to SXC begins with Aspose.PDF for .NET, which allows developers to export XML to XLSX.
+After that, Aspose.Cells for .NET can be used to convert the XLSX to SXC.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to manipulate and convert spreadsheets in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}